DesantBucie/Kinder-Vim/README.md

 that something can be improved, just let me know.

 ## What's the point

-When i was introduced to VI(M),i quite did not like it.
-It was hard to edit anything for me.

 Time passed, and i started to like VIM, but to have autocomplete you have to use pyhton plugins which to be honest i do not like at all.